Nutrition & Mood-Healthy Foods

 Nutrition is a key component to ensuring mental and physical health.
 For young people in particular, eating regularly and maximizing nutritious foods is critical when the body is still developing.
 Numerous scientific studies have shown a strong connection between diet and mental health.
 It’s essential to take advantage of what is in your control to better your own mental wellbeing.

-Healthy amounts of vitamin D, folic acid, vitamin B, and magnesium have been proven to increase physical and mental wellbeing.
-It’s important to speak with your doctor if you are concerned about vitamin or mineral deficiency, or if you are considering supplements as some can interact with medications.
+Healthy amounts of vitamin D, folic acid, vitamin B, and magnesium have been proven to increase physical and mental well-being.
+It’s important to speak with your doctor if you are concerned about vitamin or mineral deficiency or if you are considering supplements, as some can interact with medications.

 According to the Journal of Adolescent Health, Vitamin D deficiency is common in adolescents worldwide.
-The primary source of vitamin D is from natural exposure to sunlight.
+The primary source of vitamin D is natural exposure to sunlight.
 Even 10-15 minutes of exposure to sunlight can have a significant effect on your overall mood.
-Vitamin D can support the body’s ability to maximize absorption of calcium, helping develop strong bone density.
-Low levels of vitamin D has been associated with low moods and depression.
+Vitamin D can support the body’s ability to maximize the absorption of calcium, helping develop strong bone density.
+Low levels of vitamin D have been associated with low moods and depression.

 While sunlight is the best source of vitamin D, overexposure can lead to sun damage or skin cancer.
 Egg yolks, oily fish (salmon, sardines, herring), and mushrooms are a few good examples of foods that contain vitamin D. Vitamin D foods can sometimes be a challenge for young people with particular tastes—if this is the case, speak with your doctor about an appropriate vitamin D supplement.

-Folic acid, also known as vitamin B9, assists in the production of red blood cells which carry oxygen throughout the body.
+Folic acid, also known as vitamin B9, assists in the production of red blood cells, which carry oxygen throughout the body.
 Individuals lacking appropriate amounts of folic acid can exhibit folate deficiency anemia, leading to extreme tiredness.
 This lack of energy can cause or worsen symptoms of depression.

 Folic acid can be found naturally in many foods.
 Legumes(beans, peas, lentils), asparagus, eggs, dark leafy greens (kale, spinach, arugula, brussels sprouts, broccoli), beets, and fruits (citrus fruits, bananas, avocados), and nuts are great examples of foods that contain folic acid.
 Try incorporating these foods into a daily routine to increase folic acid intake.

 Vitamin B is proven to have a direct impact on energy levels, brain function, and cell metabolism.
-Low levels of vitamin B may be a result of poor diet or the body’s inability to absorb the nutrients you’re consuming.
-If a vitamin B deficiency is suspected, it’s important to contact your doctor who may order a blood test to better understand if and why a deficiency is present.
-While more research on this topic is needed, several studies have indicated a relationship among vitamin B deficiency and depression.
+Low levels of vitamin B may be a result of a poor diet or the body’s inability to absorb the nutrients you’re consuming.
+If a vitamin B deficiency is suspected, it’s important to contact your doctor, who may order a blood test to better understand if and why a deficiency is present.
+While more research on this topic is needed, several studies have indicated a relationship between vitamin B deficiency and depression.

-Vitamin B can be found naturally in many foods such as: whole grains (brown rice, barley), Meat (red meat, poultry, fish), dairy products (eggs, milk, cheese), legumes (bean, lentils), nuts (almonds), leafy vegetables(broccoli, spinach), fruits (citrus fruits, avocados, bananas).
+Vitamin B can be found naturally in many foods such as whole grains (brown rice, barley), meat (red meat, poultry, fish), dairy products (eggs, milk, cheese), legumes (bean, lentils), nuts (almonds), leafy vegetables(broccoli, spinach), fruits (citrus fruits, avocados, bananas).
 Many foods that contain vitamin B are also rich in folic acid.

-Magnesium can be found in many foods including fish (Chinook salmon, halibut, Atlantic mackerel, Atlantic pollock), vegetables (spinach, swiss chard, edamame, okra), whole grains (bran cereals, wheatgerm, quinoa) legumes (black-eyed peas, beans, chickpeas), tap water (depending on the source).
+Magnesium can be found in many foods, including fish (Chinook salmon, halibut, Atlantic mackerel, Atlantic pollock), vegetables (spinach, Swiss chard, edamame, okra), whole grains (bran cereals, wheatgerm, quinoa), legumes (black-eyed peas, beans, chickpeas), tap water (depending on the source).